cyamauch/NoctSalamanderGrandPiano/src/README.txt

 * Improved continuity and minimized filtering between C2 and C4.
 This results in a higher quality while keeping the tone closer to that of the original Salamander.
+V5.2a (Jan.23,2025)
+* Updated the SFZ files that are SFZ v1 compliant and use SFZ v2 features to fixed CC64 problems found on SFZ v1 softwares such as VirtualMIDISynth.
+  By making F6 a half damper and F#6 and higher damperless, the behavior of a grand piano is perfectly reproduced.

 *** Licence: